What is Epinephrine?

 Depending on the state, the laws may allow for public venues to provide anaphylaxis training to employees.
 They may also protect the public venue from civil liability.

 • Check expiration dates.
-Epinephrine auto-injectors should be replaced as soon as they expire.
-However, if all you have is an outdated auto-injector in an emergency, use it as it may provide some benefit.
+Epinephrine should be replaced as soon as it expires.
+However, if all you have is an expired device in an emergency, use it anyway.
+It may provide some benefit.
 Check the date on your devices regularly, including backups that may be in a school nurse’s office or at a family member’s house.

-What if I am unsure if I’m having a severe asthma attack or anaphylaxis ?
+What if I am unsure if I’m having anaphylaxis or a severe asthma attack?

-If you are unsure if it’s asthma or anaphylaxis, you are advised to assume it is anaphylaxis and treat symptoms immediately with epinephrine.
-Then call 911.
+If you are unsure if it’s asthma or anaphylaxis, you should assume it is anaphylaxis and treat symptoms immediately with epinephrine.
 Don’t use your inhaler first and see if it helps resolve symptoms.
 There have been numerous deaths of people who used their inhaler first and delayed giving epinephrine.

 After you have administered epinephrine, you can try using your inhaler.
-But, again, use the epinephrine first and call 911.
+If symptoms persist, you may need to call 911 for emergency medical treatment.

 Can an epinephrine inhaler be used for anaphylaxis?

-Epinephrine inhalers are available over the counter to treat symptoms of asthma.
-Epinephrine inhalers are not an appropriate substitute for epinephrine injections for treating anaphylaxis.
+Epinephrine inhalers are sometimes used to treat symptoms of asthma, but not anaphylaxis.
+These medications are available over the counter.
+Common brand names include Primatene Mist® or EpiMist.
+Epinephrine inhalers are not an appropriate substitute for epinephrine injectors or nasal sprays to treat anaphylaxis.
 The amount of epinephrine in an inhaler will not work for people having an anaphylactic reaction.

 Reviewed by: